easystreetgames/Rob-Harris-Portfolio/React Script Reference/prototypes.md

 A prototype is a script that is used to create one or more copies of an object.
 A prototype can be defined as a global variable or it can be an in-line definition.

-There are multiple ways to make protoype copies either when a script is paresed or later using an anim.
+There are multiple ways to make protoype copies: when a script is parsed or later using an anim.
 The [Proto()](./objects.md#prototypes) command and [$ notation](./objects.md#prototype-id) create copies at parse-time.
-The [anim](./anims.md#anim--listen) anim and [make](./anims.md#make) anim create copies after the scene has started.
+The [anim's](./anims.md#anim--listen) make property and the [make](./anims.md#make) anim create copies after the scene has started.

 ## Proto Command

-Prototype copies can be created when a script is parsed using the Proto() command.
+Prototype copies can be created when a script is parsed using the [Proto()](./objects.md#prototypes) command.
 This command takes either a global variable ID or a quoted script and makes an object that is added to the current scene.

 ```script
 // define the prototype